+AUDIENCE: [INAUDIBLE]

-PROFESSOR Oh, well, let's see.
+PROFESSOR STRANG: Oh, well, let's see.
 That's a good question and now I guess we're, ah.
-Yeah well, the way I've STRANG: drawn it at 45 degrees, which is what I wrote here, then I did build in, I did make that a forty-- I did make this 45 or 135 or something.
+Yeah well, the way I've drawn it at 45 degrees, which is what I wrote here, then I did build in, I did make that a 40, I did make this 45 or 135 or something.
 And 45.
 To get that, if that goes at 45 degrees, then this had better go at 135, right?
 So that has to be a right angle.
 If the support was over here then the angle that would have gone off with was changed.
 Yeah, so very good point, that the numbers I've written down on the picture I drew required these angles to be those nice numbers.
 I hope you like these trusses a little.
 I mean, you get some freedom to visualize a little.
 Good, yes.

+AUDIENCE: [INAUDIBLE]

-- PROFESSOR Maybe.
+PROFESSOR STRANG: Maybe.
 Let me see.
-I thought you were going to say, could I have two and three go inwards STRANG: and one and four go outwards?
+I thought you were going to say, could I have two and three go inward and one and four go outwards?
 You don't like that.
 I would go with that.
 Is that any good?
 Well, OK.
 Yeah, linear algebra spoke there.
 It's a combination of the other two, yes.
-If we only got a two-dimensional. - AUDIENCE: [INAUDIBLE] - PROFESSOR That one.
+If we only got a two dimensional.

+AUDIENCE: [INAUDIBLE]

+PROFESSOR STRANG: That one.